Victorian anti-discrimination law

 - religious belief or activity (e.g. holding or not holding a religious belief);

 - political belief or activity (e.g. holding or not holding a political belief);

 - parental status, or status as a carer (where another person is wholly or substantially dependent on a person for ongoing care and attention, but not on a commercial basis);

-- employment activity (reasonably asking your employer for information about your entitlements or expressing concern that some employment entitlements have not/will not be received);
+- employment activity (either making a reasonable request to your employer or principal or host agency for information about your entitlements or expressing concern that some employment entitlements have not/will not be received);

 - expunged homosexual conviction (as defined in Part 8 of the Sentencing Act 1991 (Vic));